mohandesosama/Computer-Pointer-Controller/README.md

 <img src="./images/pipeline.png" width="500" />

 While building the flow, you will need to make sure that you are aware of the input and output shapes of each model.
-If the shapes or data format are different for a particular model, you can account for this in the preprocessing methods (will go over this in more detail shortly).
+If the shapes or data format are different for a particular model, you can account for this in the preprocessing methods.

 ## Project Set Up and Installation
 ### Set up your local development environment